lbaile21/LLMstudio/CONTRIBUTING.md

 call that out explicitly — those code paths are easy to regress and hard to diagnose from a static snippet alone.

+## Testing

+Before opening a PR, run the test suite locally and make sure it passes:

+- `pytest` runs the full suite.
+For faster iteration, scope to a single module with `pytest tests/path/to/test_file.py` or a single test with `-k name`.
+- Use `pytest -x` to stop at the first failure when debugging, and `-vv` for verbose assertion output.
+- New code should ship with tests.
+Aim to cover both the happy path and at least one error/edge case (invalid input, provider error, empty response, etc.).
+Bug fixes should include a regression test that fails without the fix.
+- Mock external providers in unit tests; reserve real network calls for integration tests that are clearly marked and skippable in CI.
+- If your change touches streaming or async code, add a test that exercises the streaming path end-to-end — these regressions are otherwise easy to miss.

 ## Performance Considerations

 When submitting changes that may affect runtime performance (latency, throughput,